beanvalidation/beanvalidation.org/proposals/BVAL-238.md

             .constraintValidatorFactory( new CdiAwareConstraintValidatorFactory( beanManager ) )
         .buildValidatorFactory();

-> That way the integration is completely managed by the CDI-side. `Validator` and `ValidatorFactory` are already
-> built-in beans in CDI so this wouldn't add much complexity IMO (and we wouldn't have a circular reference between
+That way the integration is completely managed by the CDI-side. `Validator` and `ValidatorFactory` are already built-in beans in CDI so this wouldn't add much complexity.
-> the specs).
 The CDI runtime would use this factory whenever a `Validator` or `ValidatorFactory` is retrieved.

->
-> Gunnar Morling, 31 October 2011
+#### Option 4: Add a method accepting an `InstanceProvider` implementation in Bean Validation's bootstrap

+    ValidatorFactory factory = Validation
+        .byDefaultProvider()
+        .configure()
+            .instanceProvider(cdiInstanceProvider)
+         .buildValidatorFactory();

+    public interface InstanceProvider {
+        public <T> T createInstance(Class<T> type);
+        public destroyInstance(Object instance);
+    }

+The default implementation can be the no-arg constructor we have today.
+We can either ask CDI to provide a `CDIInstanceProvider` at `ValidatorFactory` creation like in option 3 or make it the default implementation if CDI is present according to option 2.

+This option works fine as long as we don't require more complex object creation logic.

+#### Which option?

+Option 1 has many drawbacks and should be avoided.

+Option 2 is the easiest solution but puts CDI above other DI technologies.
+This is not bad per se but that's a point.

+Option 3 is quite elegant as most of the time CDI is responsible for the lifecycle of `ValidatorFactory` and can interject in the bootstrap process.
+When `ValidatorFactory` is created manually, we can ask the user to use a provider specific `CdiAwareConstraintValidatorFactory`.

+My main concern with option 3 is whether or not we (will) need access to CDI's `BeanManager` to handle the lifecycle of other objects in the Bean Validation universe.
+`MessageInterpolator` and `TraversableResolver` could also benefit from CDI.
+Note that these examples do not create objects, they are objects.

+Option 4 tries to address the shortcomings of option 3 provided we keep the simple object creation logic.
+It has my preference so far.

+#### How would injection of `MessageInterpolator` and `TraversableResolver` be solved?

+If instances are provided, we could still let CDI do setter-style `inject()`ion. constructor injection won't work.
+But it seems to me it's preferable to *not* do any injection on provided instances.

+We should however let people provide `MessageInterpolator` and `TraversableResolver` implementation classes that will be used to ask for a CDI bean instance (like `ConstraintValidator` are resolved).

+Suggestions?

 ### Make sure the interaction contract between Bean Validation and CDI is well defined